kpcyrd/auth-tarball-from-git/README.md

 ## ⚠️ Security Considerations ⚠️

+Signed git tags only authenticate the **tag name**, not the **repository url**.
+A `v0.1.0` tag can be replayed from one repository into another if they are both signed by the key provided in `--keyring`.

 The hash in the signed tag is a **SHA1** hash, which is known to be problematic ([2005], [2017], [2020]).
 Regardless of the quality of the pgp signature, verifying a tarball with git can only provide sha1-tier cryptographic